yotambraun/LLM-Code-Review/README.md

 # LLM-Code-Review 🤖

-> Transform your code review process with AI-powered insights
+> Supercharge your code reviews with automated expert feedback

 ![GitHub Action LLM Review](images/github_action_llm_review.png)

-LLM-Code-Review revolutionizes your pull request workflow by providing intelligent, automated code reviews using GPT-4.
-Get instant feedback on code quality, security, and best practices.
+Real-time code analysis that works alongside your team.
+Get detailed feedback on security risks, performance bottlenecks, and code quality - right in your pull requests.
+No more waiting for reviews or missing critical issues.

 ## 🎯 Key Features

-- 🔄 Automatic PR review triggering
+- 🔄 Instant review on every PR
-- 🧠 Deep code analysis with GPT-4
+- 🧠 Deep code analysis with LLM
-- 📊 Comprehensive feedback
+- 📊 Smart, actionable feedback
-- ⚡ Performance insights
+- ⚡ Performance optimization tips
-- 🛡️ Security scanning
+- 🛡️ Built-in security checks

 ## 📸 In Action